How to Stop Ordering DoorDash (and Uber Eats, Grubhub, and Every Other Delivery App)

 What Doesn't Work (and Why)

-If you've tried to quit before and failed, it's not because you didn't try hard enough.
+If you've tried to quit before and it didn't stick, it's not because you didn't try hard enough.
 It's because the most common strategies fundamentally misunderstand the problem.

 Deleting the app

 This is usually the first thing people try.
-It lasts about 72 hours.
+It tends to last a few days.
 When the craving hits hard enough, you reinstall it in under a minute — and often order something even more expensive to "make up for it."
 The App Store remembers your account.
 Your saved addresses and payment methods are still there.
 The friction of reinstalling is almost zero.

 Relying on willpower